Your offer explained

 A conditional offer from us means you need to achieve the grades or points outlined in your offer letter.
 Your letter will also explain any English language requirements, if applicable.

-If you’ve applied through UCAS, you may receive up to five offers but you can only accept two – one as your firm (or first) choice and the other as an insurance (or second) choice.
+If you’ve applied through UCAS, you may receive up to five offers, but you can only accept two – one as your firm (or first) choice and the other as an insurance (or second) choice.
+If you meet the grades of your offer, you’ll be committed to your firm choice.

 Unconditional offer holders

-If you’ve applied through UCAS and you accept an unconditional offer as your firm choice, you will be committed to that university and you won’t have an insurance choice.
+If you’ve applied through UCAS and you accept an unconditional offer as your firm choice, you will be committed to that university.
+You won’t have an insurance choice.

 Deferring your place